 We are an organization led by women, for women.

 Back in 1995, I bought my first Jeep Wrangler YJ (1989 used) and now I rock a 2019 manual 4-Door JL Rubicon and I’m 100% in love with it.
 I spend almost every weekend I can off-roading with my family and friends.
 I absolutely love this club.
 I never, in a million years, would have thought I would be able to do half of the things I can do without the support and encouragement of my LROC family.

 Fun facts: I climbed Mount Fuji in July of 2019 (the Fujinomiya Trail) – only 1% of the population can say that!
+I also can deal casino blackjack, which is a pretty fun party trick!

 When I’m not off-roading, I love to hang with my family and friends, work on my Jeep, do housework and listen to old-school hip-hop.
 I’m happily married to a Jeep Grand Cherokee owner, Toby.
-Together we have five children - Eva (22), Ethan (20), Josh (19), Ella (18) and Olivia (16) and a little Maltese-bichon pup Ryland.
+Together we have five children - Eva (23), Ethan (21), Josh (20), Ella (19) and Olivia (17) and a little Maltese-bichon pup Ryland.
 We live in Blaine, MN.

 Kristina (Kris) Bowe